isomerpages/moe-northvistapri/_parents-and-students/Information for Parents/School Services and Fees.md

 A student is eligible for MOE FAS if the Gross Household Income (GHI) does not exceed $4000 per month or Per Capita Income (PCI) does not exceed $1000 per month.

-The introduction of Per Capita Income (PCI) will enable students from larger families to benefit from financial assistance.
-Household members include parents, unmarried siblings and grandparents of the child as well as other dependents living in the same household.
-PCI is computed by dividing the gross household income by the number of the members in the household.
-For more details, please refer to [https://www.moe.gov.sg/financial-matters/financial-assistance](https://www.moe.gov.sg/financial-matters/financial-assistance)

 ##### Benefits under MOE FAS Scheme for Primary Level
 1. Full wavier of $13 per month for miscellaneous fees
 2. Free textbooks